chscott/ConnectionsTools/doc/installDocker.md

 ## installDocker

 The installDocker tool installs Docker CE 17.03 to support Component Pack 6.0.0.6.
+The tool allows you to install four possible storage drivers, depending on the system configuration.
+Those drivers are, in order of selection preference:

+* overlay2

+* aufs

+* devicemapper-direct

+* devicemapper-loop

+Note that devicemapper-loop is strongly discouraged for production use.
+However, it may be suitable for a development or proof-of-concept deployment.

 ### Syntax